vaillant-group/vi-ct-btp-resource-consumption-monitor/README.md

 # BTP Resource Consumption Monitor

+## Vaillant Release Notes

+* Version 2.2.1
+  Integration of dummy Vaillant Usage Analytics
+  New version 2.2.1 for app, mta and workzone package

 ## Description

 Application to monitor and alert on commercial and technical consumption of BTP CPEA/BTPEA services.